 - Leaving your installer drive connected via USB, restart your Mac.

 - The screen will turn off for a moment.
 Before the screen lights up again, hold down the Option key until you see a list of drive icons.

-- Use arrow keys to select the install macOS High Sierra icon and hit Return.
+- Use arrow keys to select the install macOS Mojave icon and hit Return.